 Busboys & Poets in Hyattsville, MD

-I’m a little conflicted about admitting that one of the most pleasant dining experiences we shared on the trip took place in a four-location chain restaurant.
-But, in the interest of honesty, I’ll say it – Busboys & Poets is a very cool establishment.
+Busboys & Poets is a very cool, very politically involved, and very activist-y establishment.
 Although they try perhaps a little too hard to make the decor seem very hip and artsy, the overall ambiance of this place is definitely my style.
 The menu features meat but is very veg-friendly, with lots of vegan options that go beyond the ubiquitous portobello mushroom sandwich that most restaurants seem to think meets their veg quota.
 S and I started out with the Coconut Tofu Bites as an appetizer.

 Coconutty and crispy.